hanjingo/doc/NOTE/README.md

 ## Planned Reading

-- [THE MYTHICAL MAN-MONTH]
-- [ASKING THE RIGHT QUESTIONS - A Guide to Critical Thinking]
 - [COMPUTER ORGANIZATION AND DESIGN - THE HARDWARE/SOFTWARE INTERFACE]
-- [SOFTWARE ENGINEERING]
 - [The Algorithm Design Manual]
 - [Structure and Interpretation of Computer Programs]
 - [HIGH-FREQUENCY TRADING]